 They remained married for almost 40 years until their deaths in 1996.
 She, her husband, and one of their sons died tragically in a plane crash in 1996, the result of an engine failure shortly after take off.

-Hillevi Rombin remains as the only Miss Universe winner to date to have died.
+As of 2015, Hillevi Rombin remains as the only Miss Universe winner to have died.